Los Alamos Historic Walking Tour MapWalk Into the Atomic Age

 Sheep graze contentedly at the H.H.
-Brook homestead in 1915 on the site of today’s Historical Museum and Fuller Lodge. (archive)
+Brook homestead in 1915 on the site of today’s History Museum and Fuller Lodge. (archive)

 Quonset huts, mud rutted streets, and wooden sidewalks attest to the temporary nature of a hurriedly built town of WWII.

 A mid-1940s view (to the east on Central at 20th Street)

 Fuller Lodge, designed by John Gaw Meem in 1928 for the Ranch School, still functions as a center of community activities

 Built as an infirmary in 1918 and later used as the guest cottage for Los Alamos Ranch School, the museum is in the oldest continually occupied structure in town.
 During the Manhattan Project (1943 to 1947), the cottage continued to serve as guest quarters, notably for General Leslie R. Groves, commander of the Manhattan Engineer District, whose office and residence were in Washington, D.C.

 Now it serves as an award-winning, comprehensive history museum which presents our world-changing and varied history.
 A book and gift shop fills a former bedroom.

 A private residence adjacent to the History Museum, this log home was built as the house for the Los Alamos Ranch School chief mechanic.
 During the Manhattan Project it housed high-ranking personnel, notably Nobel Laureate Sir James Chadwick of the British Technical Mission.
 It is called the Baker House in honor of longtime residents of the house and Los Alamos Scientific Laboratory scientists Richard and Bonnie Baker.